S3B4S/dept-takehome/README.md

 # Dept take home
 My submission for the Dept take home, using Netlify, Next.JS and ButterCMS.
-A live preview of the site can be found at [here](https://serene-jackson-922a2f.netlify.app/)!
+A live preview of the site can be found [here](https://serene-jackson-922a2f.netlify.app/)!

 - [Getting Started](#getting-started)
 - [Technologies involved](#technologies-involved)